Apple Seeds Developer Beta 5 for iOS 14, watchOS 7 - The Mac Observer

 iOS 14 Developer Beta 5

-If you have a developer profile from Apple’s Developer Center you can install the update by going to Settings > General > Software Update.
+If you have a developer profile from Apple’s Developer Center you can install the update by going to Settings > General > Software Update. iOS 14 developer beta 5 has brought some new features:

-These betas aren’t expected to include new features.
-Rather, they contain bug fixes and other refinements to the operating system. iOS beta 4 did contain new widgets for the TV app as well as support for Exposure Notifications for COVID-19.
+- In Settings, a toggle for Hidden Album will make the album appear in the Albums tab under Utilities.
+It will still be available in the image picker.

+- The old time picker was a scrolling wheel, while the iOS 14 time picker had users manually add numbers.
+Developer beta 5 integrates the two together, so you can scroll and still add numbers with a key pad.